In Illinois, abortion is legal for both teens and adults. Know your rights:

 - Illinois Medicaid and most private health insurance plans are required to cover abortion care.
+If you have an Illinois based private insurance plan, use this chart to see if abortion care is covered.
 There are also private organizations that may be able to help you with abortion costs.
 Some clinics may also provide financial assistance.

 - You can get an abortion at many family planning clinics and at some doctor's offices and hospitals.

 - Medical providers are not required to offer abortions, and some hospitals and clinics associated with religious groups refuse to do them.
 Under Illinois law groups that have religious objections to providing a service are required to offer information for you to get that service.
 If you think your rights were violated fill out this form.

 - Be skeptical of organizations that claim to offer comprehensive family planning services but do not share information about all your options, including abortion.
 Calling themselves “Crisis Pregnancy Centers,” “Pregnancy Resource Centers” and other deceptive names, they give misleading information to try to prevent you from having an abortion.
 If you feel you are being lied to or coerced, you are entitled to leave a clinic or center at any time.
 To make sure an establishment is not a fake center posing as a true comprehensive women’s health clinic, search the End The Lies database.